karan/joe/README.md

 ![](http://i.imgur.com/y8g506n.png?1)

-Joe generates `.gitignore` files from the command line.
+Joe generates `.gitignore` files from the command line for you.

 ## Features